Features of inspiratory muscle functional state in patients with heart failure with preserved ejection fraction

 Abstract

-BACKGROUND: It is known that chronic heart failure contributes to the development of multiple organ pathology, including skeletal muscle pathology.
+BACKGROUND: Chronic heart failure contributes to multiorgan dysfunction, including skeletal muscle impairment.

-AIM: To determine the strength and electrical activity of the inspiratory muscles in patients with chronic heart failure with preserved left ventricular ejection fraction.
+AIM: This study aimed to assess the strength and electrical activity of inspiratory muscles in patients with chronic heart failure with preserved left ventricular ejection fraction.

-MATERIAL AND METHODS: The study involved 80 patients of both sexes aged 45 to 74 years, who were divided into three groups: the first group consisted of 24 patients with stage IIA chronic heart failure, the second group consisted of 20 patients with stage I chronic heart failure, and the third group (control group) consisted of 36 patients without chronic heart failure.
-All patients underwent serum N-terminal fragment of natriuretic brain propeptide determination, 6-minute walk test, measurement of inspiratory muscle strength, and surface electromyography of the inspiratory muscles using three exercise tests.
-The statistical significance of differences between the groups was assessed using the Mann–Whitney test and Pearson χ2.
+MATERIAL AND METHODS: Eighty patients of both sexes aged 45–74 years were included and divided into three groups: group 1 comprised 24 patients with chronic heart failure classified as NYHA functional class II, group 2 included 20 patients with NYHA class I chronic heart failure, and group 3 (control group) involved 36 patients without chronic heart failure.
+All participants underwent evaluation for serum N-terminal pro-B-type natriuretic peptide (NT-proBNP) levels, a 6-minute walk test, assessment of inspiratory muscle strength, and surface electromyography of inspiratory muscles during three loading tests.
+The significance of intergroup differences was assessed using the Mann–Whitney and Pearson χ2 tests.

 Full Text